Self-Care: 7 powerful ways to care for yourself despite the negativity

 - People make fun of you for reasons you still haven’t figured out yet.

-Before you judge me for blurting “self-care” as the answer to the chaos of negativity in your life, I want to make the term clear.
-Self-Care is, technically, a derivative of self-love only.
+Now, before you judge me for blurting “self-care” as the answer to the chaos of negativity in your life, I want to make the term clear.
+Self-Care, technically, stems from self-love only.

 And most of the time, the bad guy here is – COMPARISON.
 You just don’t seem to stop comparing yourself from your peers & mentally construct a ‘league’ which you fear you’ll never become a part of.
 And, out of peer pressure, a rat race begins.
 Only to end your love for your: